general dentistry

 Information About Your Teeth

 Your teeth are hard workers!
 Every day, your teeth help you perform valuable functions to keep your body healthy and moving.
 Without your teeth (or teeth replacements), it would be difficult for you to eat and get nutrients.
-Additionally, your teeth help keep the bones in your mouth and face strong.
-When your teeth touch and hold pressure (like eating or speaking), it stimulates the bones in your jaw—a vital process.
+Additionally, your teeth keep the bones in your mouth and face strong.
+When your teeth touch and hold pressure (like eating or speaking), it stimulates the bones in your jaw.
 Without this, your bones could begin to deteriorate.

 There are so many impacts that your teeth have on your body.
 With all that they do, how much do you know about your teeth?